amansd78/Josephus-Problem/README.md

 to be very just; and when he had prevailed with them to determine this matter by lots, he drew one of the lots for himself also.
 —Flavious Josephus, The Wars of the Jews, Book III, Ch.
 8, sec.
+7

+#

-7 After they were captured and taken to the Roman general Vespasian, Yosef managed to earn Vespasian’s favour, who spared Yosef’s life, deciding to keep him as his slave and interpreter.
+After they were captured and taken to the Roman general Vespasian, Yosef managed to earn Vespasian’s favour, who spared Yosef’s life, deciding to keep him as his slave and interpreter.
 Having fully defected to the Romans during the Great Revolt, as well as becoming a close friend of Titus, after Vespasian became Imperator of the Roman Empire, Yosef was granted his freedom and assumed the name
 Flavious Josephus, in honor of the family name of Vespasian and Titus.
 In this project different algorithms were coded using the python to demonstrate the time-complexity of different algorithms and as result we learned efficient way of writing the algorithms

+#
+The previous chapter raised some uniquely interesting questions.
+First of all, how did Josephus out of all the people survive?
+Was it divine providence, a stroke of luck or maybe something more?
+How easy would it have been for Josephus to figure out where to stand in the circle of men killing each other so that he would be one of the last two people to survive?
+Is there a solution such that you can always be the final survivor for an arbitrary amount of men stuck with you in a cave?
+Turns out, there is.

+For a given number of people (n) and a given number of steps (k), the algorithm starts at the first person who looks k − 1 places ahead1 and kills the person at that spot.
+Then the process is repeated in a circle until only one person survives, who is the winner W(n).

 For a given number of people (n) and a given number of steps (k), the algorithm starts at the first person who looks k − 1 places ahead1